-This animal was brought to from a rescue in the sustaining a boat strike.
+This animal was brought to from a rescue in due to being non-releasable after sustaining a boat strike.
 Since arrival, this animal has had buoyancy issues ("bubble butt"), which requires weights on this animal's shell to help counteract the issues.
 This animal also has significant hindlimb paresis.
 This animal is obese and has a chronically severely elevated AST.
 It has been on supplements of Omega-3s and milk thistle for the past 6 months, with significant improvements seen in AST levels.